In this article

 To avoid paying interest on a business credit card, it's important to pay your balance in full every month.
 Look for credit cards with no activation, annual, or monthly fees.
 Compare intro APR rates, regular interest rates, and fees for balance transfers to find the most favorable card offers.

-Examples of business credit cards with favorable fees for sole proprietors include the Blue Business Plus card from American Express and the Spark 1% Classic card from Capital One, both of which have no annual fees for card membership.
+Examples of business credit cards with favorable fees for sole proprietors include the Blue Business Plus card from American Express and the Capital One Spark 1% Classic for Business, both of which have no annual fees for card membership.
+If you frequently travel internationally, consider a business credit card with no foreign transaction fees.

 Reward options